+- Provide 44 program opportunities for women ages 16 and above. - This includes but is not limited to: traditional Four-Fold ("Home League model"); Bible studies; Focus Groups, Outreach events; service projects, etc. Reimagine!
+Dream big! - Program materials for the Four-Fold model are provided by National Headquarters each year.
+You can find these on our website: uscwomensministries.com/resources.

+Women's Sunday

-- 44 Opportunities - Provide 44 program opportunities for women ages 16 and above. - This includes but is not limited to: traditional "Four-Fold" (Home League); Bible studies; Focus Groups (see page 24), Outreach events; service projects, etc. Reimagine!
-Dream big! - Women's Sunday - Women's Sunday should occur annually on a Sunday during the program year at your discretion.
-A suggested observance date is provided for you on the Territorial calendar. - Program materials are included in the yearly Women's Ministries Resources provided by National Headquarters. - STATS Complete monthly statistics under Women's Ministries 3001: - 85 Four-Fold - 86 Focus Group - 87 Outreach - 88 Virtual - 92 Bible Study - Annual Corps Program Report Due to DHQ by May 31st. - Annual Divisional Review and Consultation Complete this with a Divisional representative at a time determined by the DWMS.
-DHQ submits this to Territorial Headquarters by May 31st. - World Services participate annually. - Self-Denial and World Missions fund (required \$100 minimum per corps). - Harvest Festival is a corps requirement not a Women's Ministries requirement. - A Divisional World Services Project will begin in the fall of each year.
-We no longer require a corps project. - Corps Management System (see page 21 for more) - All women's profiles should be entered into CMS and updated by the Corps Officer. - Attendance groups should be labeled as one of the 5 stats categories above. - Use "Focus Groups" to label individual programs such as Embrace, planning meetings, camps, crafting, exercise groups, book clubs, etc. in this way: "Focus group - Embrace" (see page 24 for complete details).
+- Women's Sunday should occur annually on a Sunday during the program year.
+A suggested observance date is provided for you on the Territorial calendar.
+However, you may choose a date that works best for your corps programming. - Program materials for Women's Sunday are included in the yearly Women's Ministries Resources provided by National Headquarters.
+You can find these on our website: uscwomensministries.com/resources. - STATS Complete monthly statistics under Women's Ministries 3001: - 85 Four-Fold - 86 Focus Group (see page 25 for details) - 87 Outreach - 88 Virtual - 92 Bible Study - Annual Corps Consultation Report Completed by the Corps officer and is due to DHQ by October 31st.
+A link to this report will be sent to each corps from DHQ by September 1st. - Annual DWMS Report Completed by the DWMS and is due to THQ by January 31st of the following year.
+A link to this report will be sent from THQ by September 1st. - World Services participate annually. - Self-Denial and World Missions fund (required \$100 minimum per corps). - A Divisional World Services Project should begin in the fall of each year. - We no longer require a corps project. - Harvest Festival is recorded under "corps", not Women's Ministries. - Corps Management System (see page 22 for more) - All women's profiles should be entered into CMS and updated by the Corps Officer. - Attendance groups should be labeled as one of the 5 stats categories above. - Use "Focus Groups" to label individual programs such as Embrace, planning meetings, crafting, exercise groups, book clubs, etc. (see page 26 for complete details).